Crank Style Guide

 for ({} of this) {

-// βœ… after() fires once the element is in the document
+// βœ… after() fires once the node is connected

 this.after((input) => input.focus());